-The Supervisory Board meets at least six times a year.
+As stipulated in the Articles of Association, the Supervisory Board meets at least six times a year.

 The meetings of the Supervisory Board are convened by the chairman.
 The meetings must also be convened if a member of the Supervisory Board or at least two members of the Board of Directors, or the auditor, requests it in writing, indicating the objectives and reasons for the meeting.